-Your wellbeing is important to us.
-Whatever you need, from support with disabilities or learning difficulties to help with homesickness, illness or mental health issues, we will do everything we can to help.
+Whatever you need, from support with physical or learning difficulties, help with homesickness, illness or mental health challenges, we will do everything we can to help.

 Our experienced team of advisors are always on hand to offer guidance and support throughout your time at University Centre Reaseheath.

-Conveniently located next to our Higher Education Centre, our library has a variety of study areas including pods and a HE only mezzanine with silent and group study areas.
+Our library has a variety of study areas including pods and a mezzanine with silent and group study areas.

 Our friendly careers team is here to provide you with information, advice and guidance to give you a head start in the graduate job market.